-Adventist Health and Rideout is a not-for-profit health system with a long-standing history of providing philanthropic support for projects and programs offered within the communities we serve.
-As a part of the Adventist Health and Rideout mission, support for community benefits and community initiatives are sponsored annually.
-As a non-profit organization, the ability to deliver financial support for community organizations is tied directly to Adventist Health and Rideout's operating performance and aligned with the mission and Community Health Needs Assessment.
+Adventist Health and Rideout is a nonprofit health system with a long-standing history of providing philanthropic support for projects and programs offered within the communities we serve.
+As a part of the Adventist Health and Rideout mission, community benefit sponsorships are designed to support community-based programs, activities or events that align with the mission and address community needs.